shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She ran after him.
 She wasn’t fast enough, but it didn’t matter.
 When he felt safe enough, he stopped to take a breath, and she caught up to him.
 She grabbed him by the hand and then closed the locket.
 “Got you!”

 “Ersie, please, I have something to tell you.”
+The strange wolf hid the tooth around his neck into his chest floof and reappeared.

 “Why do you keep calling me that?
 I told you, call me Chiefling Ersatzica.”